 Senator Ellis is the proud founder of the Texas Legislative Internship Program (TLIP).
-Since TLIP’s inception, it has become the largest legislative internship program in the state and has provided nearly 400 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.
+Since TLIP’s inception, it has become the largest legislative internship program in the state and has provided over 500 young people the opportunity to develop hands-on skills while making a difference in Texas politics and public policy.

 Senator Ellis is the current Chairman of the Senate Committee on Open Government, which investigates how to improve the transparency of state government.
-He is a member of the Senate State Affairs, Criminal Justice, Transportation, and Government Organization committees.
-In past sessions, he chaired the Senate Finance, Jurisprudence, and Intergovernmental Relations committees.
+He is a member of the Senate State Affairs, Natural Resources, and Transportation committees.
+In past sessions, he chaired the Senate Finance, Jurisprudence, Government Organization, and Intergovernmental Relations committees.